ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A slight chance of showers and thunderstorms after 3pm.
 Mostly sunny.
 High near 84, with temperatures falling to around 82
          in the afternoon.
-North northeast wind around 9 mph.
+North northeast wind 5 to 9 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">